 - It’s an easy way to keep everything clean especially during postpartum bleeding, discharge, wearing a pad and post-pregnancy life.

-- When you add Epsom salt, which has incredible healing properties because it’s an anti-inflammatory, it helps to reduce swelling, makes you relax, ease cramping, bring down your stress hormones and is overall, very soothing.
+- When you add Epsom salt (do not use any with fragrance!), which has incredible natural healing properties and is an anti-inflammatory, it’ll help to reduce any swelling you have, helps you to relax, ease post delivery cramping as your uterus shrinks, bring down your stress hormones and is overall, very soothing.

 - Essential oils have anti-fungal, anti-inflammatory and anti-bacterial properties.

-- Herbs in a healing sitz bath is an all-natural way to speed up healing, reduce swelling and inflammation from their wound-healing and anti-bacterial properties.
+- Herbs mixed into a healing sitz bath can speed up healing, reduce swelling and inflammation from their wound-healing and anti-bacterial abilities.

 - A healing sitz bath can help your body relax which helps with cramping as your uterus descends, constipation and general discomfort after labor and delivery.